 So, you have arrived in the United States and now need employment.
 But you feel intimidated because you do not have U.S. work experience.
-Remember that your overseas professional experience is valuable in your new home country—you just need to think strategically about how to leverage it.
+Remember that your international professional experience is valuable in your new home country—you just need to think strategically about how to leverage it.
 The nine tips below should put you on the right path.

 1. Create a curriculum vitae.

 You may already have one, since many professionals outside of North America use curricula vitae to apply for jobs.
 In Canada and the U.S., curricula vitae are primarily used for academic or research positions.
 For just about all other positions, job hunters in North America use résumés (see below).

 However, having a curriculum vitae, or CV, which is a comprehensive account of your professional and academic achievements, will make drafting your résumé easier.
 The CV is a master document that is usually several pages long.

 The aim of writing your CV is to capture in one document all of your professional experience, job skills, and educational background so that you can target specific employment opportunities.
 This document is just for you, so feel free to include every single course you have ever studied, every conference you have attended, every project you have completed, every achievement you have earned, and every honor you have been awarded.

 Every employer you have worked for should be included, along with dates, job titles, quantifiable or qualitative goals achieved, job functions, and supervisory and reporting relationships.

 Next, you will use this master document to draft your résumé.